KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

     )
 }

-KeyboardKit has app-specific utilities to help you build a great main app for your keyboard, like setting that automatically setting up your keyboard and app with a ``KeyboardApp``, syncing settings between the app and its keyboard, and much more.
+KeyboardKit has app-specific utilities to help you build a great main app for your keyboard, sync data between the app & keyboard, etc.

 👑 [KeyboardKit Pro][Pro] unlocks app-specific screens, like a home screen template, and various settings screens, to help you get your main app up and running in minutes.
 Information about Pro features can be found further down.